nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds a person to the TA Toolkit.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`